rvarago/rvarago.github.io/_posts/2019-12-19-algebraic-data-types-and-data-modelling.md

 The trailing _2_ is due to the two possible values of `State` (either `Success` **or** `Failure`), hence _#State = 2_.

-To express the idea of "letting each state have only the members that make sense to it", we can use a **sum** type:
+To express the idea of "letting each state having only the members that make sense to it", we can use a **sum** type:

 ```cpp
 template <typename T>